SunPowered/marathon/README.md

 # Help

-Run `marathon.py --help` to get a list of available options
+Run `python marathon.py --help` to get a list of available options

-# Author

-This script was writting by Tim van Boxtel - 2013